Aquarium Liquid Fish Wormer

 ● Make sure you have well oxygenated water with the use of an air stone as medications pull oxygen out of the water resulting in fish not breathing and causing death

-● Perform a large water change (70% – 80%) on day 4 to remove the medication and Vacuum all the fish poo and worms in the substrate and around the tank
+● Perform a large water change (60% – 80%) on day 4 to remove the medication and vacuum all the fish poo and worms in the substrate and around the tank

 ● Conduct a partial water change of a minimum of 30% on day 7 to prepare for the next cycle of the treatment